Stephen-Seo/nvim-quickcomment/README.md

 # NVim QuickComment

+Quickly comment lines in a file with a single command.

+## Installation

+Create the directory structure `${HOME}/.config/nvim/pack/plugins/start/` and place `nvim-quickcomment/` in `start/`, or use a plugin manager.

 ## Usage

 Add the following to your init.lua (replace "q" with the key you want to map to):